Uraqdm/MyContacts/README.md

 ## Enter in system

-Then you should use one of following numbers to "login":
+Then you should use one of the following numbers to "login":

 - 88005553535
 - 89054122233

 Done!
-You ready to use this app!
+You are ready to use this app!